wmbusmeters/wmbusmeters/README.md

 `MyTapWater   12345678     6.388 m3     6.377 m3    8°C    23°C   DRY(dry 22-31 days)     2018-03-05 12:02.50`

 (Temperature is only sent every 8 message.
-Until such a full message has been received, the temperature is set to 127°C.)
+Until such a full message has been received, the temperature is reported as 127°C.)

 Example robot json output: